This is part 3 in my inflammation and pain reduction article series.

 Stop interacting with negative things – this includes things like the news, people, and situations.
 At the very least, reduce these negative stressors.

-Instead, surround yourself with more positive people, watch funny shows and movies, consume more self-help, self-improving information.
+Instead, surround yourself with more positive people, watch funny shows and movies, and consume more self-help, self-improving information.

 Trust me, you have more control over this than you think.

 Just this past year I’ve gotten rid of 2 long-term friends that were just too negative and toxic to be in my life.
 And I feel great about it.
 I haven’t missed out on anything.

 - Stop looking at your phone, tv and similar bright objects 30 minutes before bed.
 At least, dim things.

 - Make sure your room is dark and quiet.
 I wear eyeshades and earplugs and it’s made a huge improvement in my sleep.